 Staff will work with members of Stevenson Center for Democracy at the Adlai Stevenson Historic Home and the Brushwood Center at Ryerson Woods, both license holders of the buildings, to assist in following the state’s public health and safety guidelines.

 Fox River marina and public boat launch are open for the season.
 Check here for details, hours and fees.
 All public buildings remain closed until further notice.

-Independence Grove marina is closed for the season.
+Independence Grove marina is open for the season.

 Des Plaines River canoe launches are open.

 Boat launches are open at Van Patten Woods, Grant Woods, Lake Carina, and Hastings Lake for cartop boats, canoes, kayaks, or other small, nonmotorized watercraft.

 Permitted at many lakes and ponds in forest preserves throughout Lake County as long as safe social distancing is practiced.
 Read the spring issue of our Horizons magazine for fishing tips and best places to fish in the preserves.
 Learn more »

 Lakes will not be stocked or open for rainbow trout fishing this season.
 Visit ifishillinois.org for a list of available trout fishing locations.